Surprise your loved ones with sweet pairings

 To pick the right kind of wine that works with the cheesecake, think of the toppings and flavourings that are used in the cheesecake recipe.
-Since we have a plain vanilla cheesecake here, a dry white blend of Sauvignon Blanc and Sémillon, such as Château Martin from Graves region is the perfect choice.
-This wine is citrusy, complemented by classy oak complexity, vibrant and fresh, and goes so well with the flavourful cheesecake.
+Since we have a plain vanilla cheesecake here, a dry white blend of Sauvignon Blanc and Sémillon, such as Château de Chantegrive Cuvée Caroline, 2020 from the Graves region is the perfect choice.
+This wine has an elegant balance between oak and fruit with a satisfying pithy finish, and goes so well with the flavourful cheesecake.

 - 8 small Coxs or Granny Smith apples

 - Place the apples in a large bowl, then pour over boiling water – this helps to remove any wax coating from the apples and will make the caramel stick better.